IS561/MotorPool/README.md

 # MotorPool

 Welcome to MotorPool!

-We are group 2.
+The files outside here are all for submission of group assignment 2.